-Best Trick-Or-Treat Neighborhoods in Connecticut for Kids and Families
+Best Trick-or-Treat Neighborhoods in Connecticut for Kids and Families

 Best Trick-or-Treat Neighborhoods in Fairfield County

-Not quite a nightmare, Edgerton, Elm, and Fairfield Street off of West Ave. is also good for little kids.
+Not quite a nightmare, Edgerton, Elm, and Fairfield Street off of West Ave. are also good for little kids.
 Police have been known to shut down the streets in these neighborhoods so the kids can get around safely.

-This densely settled neighborhood boasts awesomely decorated houses, short driveways, AND a local firehouse that opens up and hands out treats, hot chocolate, and cider.
+This densely settled neighborhood boasts awesomely decorated houses, short driveways, and a local firehouse that opens up and hands out treats, hot chocolate, and cider.
 You can’t beat that!

-In the Cos Cob section of Greenwich - off of Orchard Street - the trick-or-treating is pretty amazing!
+In the Cos Cob section of Greenwich—off of Orchard Street—the trick-or-treating is pretty amazing!
 The houses are decorated, the candy is flowing.
 What else can we ask for on All Hallows Eve?

-The close knit community along Maher Ave is prime trick-or-treating country.
+The close-knit community along Maher Ave is prime trick-or-treating country.
 Unlike the sprawling estates in “Backcountry” Greenwich, this neighborhood offers sidewalks and houses that are pretty close together.